MKLab-ITI/pygrank/README.md

 We now run a personalized PageRank [graph filter](documentation/documentation.md#graph-filters) to score the structural relatedness of graph nodes to the ones of the given set.
- We start by importing the library,
+ We start by importing the library:

 ```python
 import pygrank as pg
 ```

 For instructional purposes,
-we select the *PageRank* filter.
+we experiment with (personalized) *PageRank*.
 This and more filters can be found in the module `pygrank.algorithms.filters`, but for ease-of-use can be accessed from the top-level import.
-We also set the default values of some parameters: the graph diffusion rate *alpha* required by the algorithm, a numerical tolerance *tol* at the convergence point and a graph preprocessing strategy *"auto"* normalization of the garph adjacency matrix to determine between column-based and symmetric normalization depending on whether the graph is undirected (as in this example) or not respectively.
+We also set the default values of some parameters: the graph diffusion rate *alpha* required by the filter, a numerical tolerance *tol* at the convergence point and a graph preprocessing strategy *"auto"* that normalizes the graph adjacency matrix in either a column-based or symmetric way, depending on whether the graph is undirected (as in this example) or not respectively.

 ```python